Last updated

 return findBookingUnitBoundaries({

-- currentBoundary: findNextCustomBoundary(startTime, 'minutes', timeZone, true),
+- currentBoundary: findNextBoundary(millisecondBeforeStartTime, 1, timeUnit, timeZone, true),

-+ // add isFirst and isStart params to determine first time slot handling
++ // Add isFirst and isStart params to determine first time slot handling

-+ currentBoundary: findNextCustomBoundary(startTime, 'minutes', timeZone, true, isStart),
++ currentBoundary: findNextBoundary(millisecondBeforeStartTime, 1, timeUnit, timeZone, true, isStart),

 startMoment: moment(startTime),